dot-event/dot-event/README.md

 ## SSR-ready

 Its simple to [wait for all dot-event listeners](#wait-for-pending-events) before rendering the final version of your server side page.

-## Great logging

-Composer libraries can dynamically add a listener to all events, enabling [powerful logging features](https://github.com/dot-event/log2) out of the box.

 ## Setup